-However, if the molecule of the strong base reagent to be used is small and the steric hindrance of the reacting compound is small, the SN2 reaction may take precedence over the E2 reaction.
+However, if the molecular weight of the strong base reagent utilized is small and the steric hindrance of the reacting compound is low, the SN2 reaction may take preference over the E2 reaction.
 For example, sodium methoxide (CH3O–) and sodium ethoxide (CH3CH2O–) are strong bases, but very small molecules.

-In this case, not only the strength of the base, but also all factors such as the steric hindrance of the reaction compound, temperature, and the state of the compound, and all other factors come into play.
+In this case, not only the strength of the base, but also the steric hindrance of the reacting compound, the temperature, the state of the compound, and all other factors come into play.

 E1 and SN1 Reactions Occur at Weak Bases

-In the E2 and SN2 reactions, it is common to use reagents that are strongly nucleophilic (strongly basic).
+In the E2 and SN2 reactions, it is common to use reagents with strong nucleophilicity (strong basicity).
 However, in the E1 and SN1 reactions, the basicity of the nucleophile is not related to the rate of the reaction.
-Rather, the reactivity is related to the amount of carbocation produced.
+Rather, the reactivity depends on how many carbocations are produced.

 Therefore, the E1 and SN1 reactions proceed even when the base is weak.
-In addition, because the hydrogen atoms in the carbocation are very high acidic, the hydrogen atoms can be pulled out of the carbocation without any problem, even from a weak base can pull out the hydrogen atoms.
+The hydrogen atoms of the carbocation are highly acidic, so even a weak base can pull out the hydrogen atoms.

 -Both E1 and SN1 Reactions Occur

 However, E1 and SN1 reactions cannot be separated.
-Let’s assume that if we utilize a protic solvent and react with a weak base, both the E1 and SN1 reactions will proceed to give two compounds.
+If we use protic solvent and react with a weak base, we can think that both the E1 and SN1 reactions will proceed to give two compounds.
 For example, the following.

-It is possible to change the likelihood of the E1 and SN1 reactions to occur depending on the reaction conditions, for example, when the temperature is increased, the E1 reaction is given priority.
-However, the fact that the two reactions proceed at the same time does not change.
+It is possible to change the likelihood of the E1 and SN1 reactions to occur depending on the reaction conditions; for example, when the temperature is increased, the E1 reaction is given priority.
+However, the fact that the two reactions proceed simultaneously does not change.

-Most of what we have discussed so far is the elimination reaction.
+What we have discussed so far is the main part of the elimination reaction.
 In addition to this, we should also try to understand the E1cB reaction.
 The E1cB reaction is that the hydrogen atoms are first pulled out by the base to form an anion.

-Under what circumstances does the E1cB reaction occur?
-Let’s understand this as when a carbonyl group (-CO) is present near the leaving group.
+Under what conditions does the E1cB reaction occur?
+Let’s understand this reaction happens when a carbonyl group (-CO) is present near the leaving group.
 For example, the following.

-In carbonyl groups, the acidity of the adjacent carbon (α carbon) is known to be high.
-This is because the hydrogen atoms bound to the α-carbon are pulled out by the base, allowing the following reaction to be written.
+In carbonyl groups, the acidity of the adjacent carbon (α-carbon) is known to be high.
+Therefore, the hydrogen atoms bonded to the α-carbon are pulled out by the base, resulting in the following reaction.

-In short, think of the hydrogen next to the carbonyl group as being easily pulled out by the base to become an anion.
+In short, consider that the hydrogen next to the carbonyl group is easily pulled out by the base and becomes an anion.

-After becoming an anion in this way, the leaving group is released as the electrons return.
+After becoming an anion in this way, the leaving group is released when the electrons return.
 As a result, a double bond is formed.

 The rate-limiting step in the E1cB reaction is the step where the leaving group is released.
 The proton next to the carbonyl group is highly acidic and can be easily extracted by a base.
-The rate of the reaction then depends on how quickly the leaving group is released as the electrons return.
+After that, when the electrons return, how quickly the leaving group is released is related to the reaction rate.

-Incidentally, when an anion-stabilizing functional group is present, such as a carbonyl group, the E1cB reaction is always preferred.
-It is important to understand that under all conditions, the E1cB reaction occurs over the E1, E2, SN1 and SN2 reactions.
+Incidentally, if there is a functional group that stabilizes the anion, such as a carbonyl group, the E1cB reaction always takes precedence.
+Under all conditions, it is important to understand that the E1cB reaction occurs before the E1, E2, SN1, and SN2 reactions.

 Understand the Reaction Mechanism and Learn the Differences in Elimination Reactions

 There are many similarities between nucleophilic substitution reactions and elimination reactions.
-And as we have discussed, these reactions often occur in both cases.
+And as we have discussed, these reactions often occur simultaneously.
 So we have to determine under what conditions the reaction takes precedence.

-Also, even in the same elimination reaction, different nucleophiles (bases) will change the compounds formed.
+Also, even in the same elimination reaction, different nucleophiles (bases) will change the compounds produced.
 Normally, the reaction is by the Saytzeff rule, but it can also be a Hofmann elimination.